-This face-to -face program, , located on the Lake Tech main campus, is a 260-hour program that includes skin care, hair removal, make up, salon management and rules and regulations according to Florida law.

-Certification: Facials Specialty completers are certified by the school and issued a certification license by the Department of Business and Professional Regulation.
+Facials Specialty, located on the LTC main campus, is a 260-hour program that includes skin care, hair removal, make up, salon management and rules and regulations according to Florida law.
+Facials Specialty completers are certified by the school and issued a certification license by the Department of Business and Professional Regulation.